For more information about breast cancer:

 > ASCO Answers: The ASCO Cancer Foundation

-ASCO Answers is a series of Fact Sheets produced and made available through The ASCO Cancer Foundation.
-As the philanthropic affiliate of the American Society of Clinical Oncology (ASCO), The ASCO Cancer Foundation funds research and education programs both in the U.S. and abroad.
-By harnessing the knowledge of more than 28,000 oncology professionals in the American Society of Clinical Oncology (ASCO), we help deliver physician-approved information directly to those in need.
-Through these efforts, we improve the lives of those affected by cancer.
+ASCO Answers is a series of Fact Sheets produced and made available through The American Society of Clinical Oncology.
+By harnessing the knowledge of more than 35,000 oncology professionals in the American Society of Clinical Oncology (ASCO), physician-approved information is made available directly to those in need, to improve the lives of those affected by cancer.
+The breast cancer fact sheet is updated frequently by medical professionals.

 > National Cancer Institute's Booklet: "What You Need To Know About™